Expertly Glazed Timber Windows

-Having identified that the Glass and Glazing Federation’s (GGF) glazing acceptability standard does not meet the requirements of our customers, we have developed our own, more stringent standard for us and our products to adhere to.
+Having identified that the Glass and Glazing Federation’s (GGF) glazing acceptability standard does not meet the requirements of our customers, we have developed our own, more stringent standard for us and our timber windows and other products to adhere to.

 The Glass and Glazing Federation (GGF) have defined a glazing acceptability standard known as the GGF Visual Quality Standard for installed insulating glass units constructed from flat transparent glass.
 This standard identifies all common visual issues found in glazing units and clarifies how imperfections should be assessed and what the acceptability for that standard is.